Olex2/Olex2Manual/Disorder/restraints_and_constraints.md

 Again, these are fully managed: for example, if you wanted to say that two bonds should be restrained to the same length, you would apply the SADI restraint by selecting the two bonds in question (or the atoms that define the bond - two atoms to define the first bond, then two atoms to define the second bond) and then type `CODE SADI` (or find the corresponding command on the GUI).
 In the case when there are no bonds, but two of the distances (A-C and B-C) to be restrained share an atom (C), three atoms, A,C and B can be selected to generate the similarity restraint.

 ---------------------------------------------------------------------------
-ShelX Compatible Restraints
+ShelX       Restraints
 -------     ---------------------------------------------------------------
-DFIX	Restrains bond lengths to a particular value **d** with a standard deviation 	**s**.
+DFIX        Restrains bond lengths to a particular value *d* with a standard deviation *s*.

 DANG        Usually used to restrain 1,3 distances, i.e. to define an angle, which can't be done directly in ShelXL.

 SADI        Restrain bond lengths to similar values with a weight.

 CHIV        Restrains the chiral volume of selected atoms to a specified value V with a weight.

-FLAT 	Restrains four or more selected atoms to lie in the same plane within a 	weight **s1**.
+FLAT        Restrains four or more selected atoms to lie in the same plane within a weight *s1*.

-DELU 	All bonds are subject to a rigid bond restraint, i.e. the ADPs in the bond 	direction are restrained to be equal with weight **s1**.
-The same restraint 	is applied to the 1,3-distances and if the weight **s2** is not supplied it 	will take the same value as **s1**.
+DELU        All bonds are subject to a rigid bond restraint, i.e. the ADPs in the bond 	direction are restrained to be equal with weight *s1*.
+The same restraint is applied to the 1,3-distances and if the weight *s2* is not supplied it will take the same value as *s1*.

 SIMU        Restrains the Uij components (essentially the ADPs) of selected atoms, that are less than dmax apart, to have the same value within the standard deviations.

-ISOR 	Restrains the Uij components (essentially the ADPs) of selected atoms to be 	modelled approximately isotropically within the standard deviation **s**.
+ISOR        Restrains the Uij components (essentially the ADPs) of selected atoms to be modelled approximately isotropically within the standard deviation *s*.

 ---------------------------------------------------------------------------

 Olex2 automatically puts the correct information into the .ins file when any of the restraint or constraint commands are applied from the command-line or the GUI panel .
 To adjust the parameters later, you need to edit a file representation of the constraint or restraint in question.
 The best way to do this is to select ONE atom that is involved in the restraint/constraint, and then click on I_EDITATOM or type `CODE EditAtom`.
 This will open an editor, which will show information related to the selected atom, including any constraints or restraints where you can adjust any of the parameters.